 Car accidents are such a common occurrence that most of us are involved in a crash at some point during our lives, regardless of how carefully we drive.
 Motor vehicle accidents are often serious enough to result in catastrophic injury or even death.
 According to the National Highway Traffic Safety Administration (NHTSA), more than two million people are injured each year in motor vehicle accidents in the United States—that’s over 5,000 injuries daily.

 One of the most common car accident injuries is a TBI, which stands for “traumatic brain injury.”
 These can not only be difficult to treat but are also often nearly impossible to detect without going to a medical facility.
-Our Athens personal injury attorney explains the most common types of brain injuries that can result from a car accident as well as what symptoms to look out for.
+The Athens personal injury attorney explains the most common types of brain injuries that can result from a car accident as well as what symptoms to look out for.

 Types of Brain Injury